owasp-amass/docs/docs/open-asset-model/index.md

     ---

-    Uncover entity names, locations, and operational details to expose connections
+    Uncover entity designations, locations, and operational details to expose connections

     [:octicons-arrow-right-24: Learn more](#)